microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 The kick off presentation templates contain most of the instructions above that you can present to the attendees before starting the What The Hack.
 The in-person template has additional slides instructing attendees to use a code to join the event team in Microsoft Teams.

 ### Hacking

+With all the logistics out fo the way, it is time to crank up the tech intensity!

+#### Hack Presentation Lecture (Optional)

+While not required, it is recommended that the lead coach give a brief presentation that sets up the context of the hack itself.
+Ideas for a kick-off lecture include:

+- Review of workstation pre-requisites needed
+- Review of challenge scenarios
+- Review of technology that sets context for the challenges

+#### Hack Challenges

 Now it's time to get down to business!
 If you are hosting an in-person hack, attendees will start talking to each other and working together at their squad tables.